LOCATION

 Tõnu Tunnel & Aivo Kallas

-The artwork is crafted from repurposed materials, giving new meaning to the long-unused structure that once littered the environment.
-The piece is designed to enliven the urban space and instill an appreciation for old and disused industrial objects.
+The installation is crafted from repurposed materials, giving new purpose to a long-abandoned structure that once disrupted the landscape.
+Designed to revitalize urban environments, Nest invites appreciation for industrial heritage by integrating old and disused objects into a meaningful artwork.

-The design of the nest incorporates the natural ageing process caused by the weather.
-The metal components are painted to match the rusted mast, but over time, wear and patina will increasingly blend the “Nest” with the mast.
-Just as stork nests gradually become intertwined with human-made objects, this installation seamlessly weaves itself into the urban fabric.
+Over time, Nest embraces the natural aging process of metal.
+The structure’s components are painted to match the mast’s rusted surface, allowing wear and patina to blend the public art further into its surroundings.
+Just as stork nests become intertwined with human-made structures, this piece seamlessly integrates into the urban landscape, evolving with its environment.